Overview Back to top

 Submitting Timesheets Back to top

-1. Select a period — use the period picker to choose a week or month.
-The period end date must not be in the future.
+1. Open Time Tracking and navigate to the week you want to submit.
+The week end date must not be in the future.

-2. Review your worklogs — verify that all worklogs for the period are correct.
-Once you submit, worklogs are locked.
+2. Review your worklogs — verify that all worklogs for the week are correct.
+Once you submit, worklogs in the period are locked from edits (when locking is enabled in the General settings).

-3. Submit — click Submit.
-The system picks the right approver automatically based on the configured rules.
-Your timesheet moves to Pending Approval.
+3. Click Submit for Approval.
+The system picks the right approver automatically based on the configured Timesheet Access rules.
+Your timesheet moves to Pending Approval, where managers can review it from the Timesheets → Approvals section described below.

 Submission guards